-The Blue Danube River Cruise for Solo Travelers
+The Blue Danube River Cruise on the William Wordsworth

 I am planning on going in 3 days early to Budapest.
 So far everyone that has booked is going in early with me.
 This will be my second time of going to Hungary and I absolutely love the country.

 Ruby Deck (Middle Deck) $3549.00 per person per cabin

 Diamond Deck Suite (Upper Deck) $3899.00 per person per cabin

 Diamond Deck Deluxe Suite (Upper Deck) $4879.00 per person per cabin

 All rates are total price not including airfare and all cabins will be sold as single occupancy.